tiansword/learngit/readme.txt

-git is a distributed version control system. git is free software distributed under the GPL. git has mutable index called stage. creating a new branch is quick.
+gitting a new branch is a distributed version control system. git is free software distributed under the GPL. git has mutable index called stage. creating a new branch is quick. creating a new branch again in master